“Secrets are easy. But good gossip–that’s hard.” – a nefortu regular at the Beast and Bandit pub

 Perseverance is a principal virtue of the chaja, and stoicism in the face of adversity is viewed as the greatest strength.
 This creed depends to take on different tones however depending on a chaja’s origin.

 The chaja were the first race to settle the Brintor Mountains after the Sundering, having emerged from the heart of those mountains.
 In the centuries just preceding the War of Fire, many chaja cities fell to Daphoan imperialism; repurposing the chaja’s stone towers for themselves, the aelin would seal off the underground halves of their cities, rendering most of their remaining territories exclusively underground by the time the War of Fire began.
-After human and srryn fire mages began their fiery genocide across the western half of Avendar, what few remaining above-ground chaja cities were reduced to cinders, and the ensuing struggle for territory and food splintered the strongholds.
+After human and srryn fire mages began their fiery genocide across the western half of Avendar, what few remaining above-ground chaja cities were reduced to cinders, and the ensuing struggle for territory and food splintered the strongholds further.
+It took centuries before struggling strongholds began slowly reclaiming the ruins of their old above-ground homes, only for the coming of the War of Night to disrupt their recovery.
+Marlax’s near-genocidal anti-chaja campaign in the Brintors as well as shuddeni expansion that saw the free chaja as little more than a new resource to exploit destroyed multiple cities.
+The final straw was the razing of Tisroc, a new settlement of mixed free and formerly enslaved chaja south of Earendam, just after the war; the remaining free chaja adopted policies of extreme isolation, withdrawing once more underground and gradually becoming all but forgotten to the surface.

 Some chaja form reclusive groups, finding shelter where they can in the wilds.
 Others attempt to integrate with wider society.
 Crude stereotypes and lingering prejudice frustrate their efforts in both cases.
-Humans especially resent the chaja’s role in the ancient War of Night and the more recent Eyeblight War.
+Humans especially resent the chaja’s role in the ancient War of Night and the more recent Eyeblight War; due to their use as ballast and shock troops during the War of Night, the damaged demeanor of a Yithoul chaja pressed into war is the first thing many non-chaja think of when they think of chaja at all: servile, aggressive, and dangerous.